huangwb8/easySCI/README.md

 ## Background

-All researchers want to receive the latest studies with less effort.

-**easySCI** is an annually-updated project about easily tracing research updates in SCI journals with RSS, which are weighted via Impact Factor.
+All researchers want to receive the latest studies with as less effort as possible. **easySCI** is an annually-updated project about easily tracing research updates in Pubmed SCI journals with RSS, where journals are stratified via Impact Factor (IF).
+Although it's controvertial using IF to profile the importance of articles, IF is a simple but effective strategy to acheive academic updates.
 Now only Biology & Medicine supported.

 ## Usage